 At homes, we still don’t get frightened to waste water while washing our garage, cars even the gates, every day.

-Taps run freely losing hundreds of liters every day in a house.
+Taps run freely, losing hundreds of liters every day in a house.

-Not only it happens at our homes, but the civic institutions also turn a blind eye.
+Not only it happens in our homes, but the civic institutions also turn a blind eye.
 It was recently revealed during a court hearing that Lahore Waste Management Company washes the Lahore city roads with drinkable water wasting some 30,500 liters every day.

 There is hardly an effort from previous governments in the past 50 years to organize the water consumption and supply line.